 2009-10: Named to the WHL Western Conference First All-Star Team in his second season with Seattle…Ranked first among WHL goaltenders in appearances (62), minutes (3,688) and saves (2,207)…Finished sixth in the league in save percentage (.914) and added three shutouts en route to being named a finalist for the WHL Goaltender of the Year…Represented Canada at the 2010 IIHF World Under-18 Championship…Started all six games at the tournament, posting a 3-3 record with a 2.87 goals-against average…Was the No. 1 rated North American goaltender in NHL Central Scouting’s final rankings for the 2010 Entry Draft.

-2008-09: Led all WHL rookie netminders with 23 wins in his first season with Seattle…Appeared in 47 games, posting a 23-16-1-4 record with a 3.05 goals-against average and three shutouts…Was 1-4 with a .915 save percentage and 3.03 goals-against average in five playoff contests…Helped lead Team Canada to a gold medal at the 2009 Memorial of Ivan Hlinka tournamen
+008-09: Led all WHL rookie netminders with 23 wins in his first season with Seattle…Appeared in 47 games, posting a 23-16-1-4 record with a 3.05 GAA and three shutouts…Was 1-4 with a .915 save percentage in five playoff contests…Helped lead Team Canada to a gold medal at the 2009 Memorial of Ivan Hlinka tournament.

 Personal: Calvin’s older brother, Chet, was the WHL’s 2008 and 2009 Goaltender of the Year and was selected by the Nashville Predators in the first round (18th overall) of the 2008 Entry Draft…Last name is pronounced PICK-erd.